fluid-project/sjrk-story-telling/docs/CONFIGURATION.md

                     "globalConfig": {
                         /*
                          * the HTTP port the server will be hosted from, default is 8081
-                         * this only needs to be set if you intend to use a different port */
+                         * this only needs to be set if you intend to use a different port.
+                         * for example, using port 443 for HTTPS */
                         "port": "8081",